Robust Recursive Filtering and Smoothing: Empirical application

-where $\epsilon_t\sim t_{\nu}$, $\mb{Z}=(1,1)$, $\mb{T}=\text{diag}(\phi_1,\phi_2)$ and $\mb{Q}\in\mathbb{R}^{2\times 2}$.
-Two-component volatility models have been advocated for instance by \cite{EngleLee}, \cite{AlizadehSassanDiebold} and \cite{AndersenEtAl2006} and are known to display long memory behaviour.
-The two volatility components can be interpreted as representing a slow factor responsible for the long-term dynamics of volatility and a fast factor responsible for the after-shocks following large volatility movements (see \citealt{Harvey_2013} for a discussion).
+where $\epsilon_t\sim t_{\nu}$, $\mb{Z}=(1,1)$, $\mb{T}=\text{diag}(\phi_1,\phi_2)$, $|\phi_1|, |\phi_2|<1$ and $\bs{\eta}_t$ has zero mean and diagonal variance matrix $\mb{Q}\in\mathbb{R}^{2\times 2}$.
+Stochastic volatility models with two volatility components have been advocated, for example, by \cite{EngleLee}, \cite{AlizadehSassanDiebold}, \cite{AndersenEtAl2006}, \cite{https://doi.org/10.1111/jtsa.12419}.
+The two volatility components can be interpreted as representing a ``slow" factor describing the long-term dynamics of volatility and a ``fast" factor describing its short-term behavior.
+The combination of the two factors leads to an accurate description of the most relevant empirical properties of financial volatility, such as clustering and long memory; see also \cite{Harvey_2013} for an extensive discussion on two-components volatility models.

-We work with 1-minute transaction data of ExxonMobil (XOM) over the period from 01-12-1999 to 27-09-2013, including 3478 business days.
-For each day $t$, we construct (i) the daily return $y_t$ computed as the difference between the closing and the opening log-prices and (ii) the realized variance $RV_t$ obtained as the sum of squared 5-minutes returns.
-In light of the results of \cite{AndersenBollerslevDieboldLabys}, $RV_t$ is a consistent estimator of the so-called daily integrated variance.
-Thus, for the purpose of computing the mean-square errors and assessing the average coverage of the confidence bands, we use $\log {RV}_t$ as if it was the true latent log-variance $\theta_t$.